-Some may argue whether a screenplay is truly a work of literature.
-Nevertheless, anyone who’s sat down to write a screenplay knows it isn’t for the faint of heart.
-To juggle all aspects successfully, a screenwriter needs a few tools in their toolbelt.
+Anyone who’s sat down to write knows it isn’t for the faint of heart.
+Whether penning a poem, a screenplay, or a novel, a writer needs a few tools in their toolbelt.
 Enter common literary devices, literary elements and literary techniques.
-Besides listing, defining, and providing examples, this article will also take a moment to consider how and why a screenwriter might use these common literary devices in the first place.
+Besides listing, defining, and providing examples, this article will also take a moment to consider how and why a writer might use these common literary devices in the first place.

 INTRODUCING LITERARY DEVICES